ChaoLiRV/modelpipeline_spark/README.md

 ## Feature Transformer Pipeline

 #### Numeric Variables
 For model running in production, it is always a good habit of setting a defensive layer to handle the anomaly gracefully.
+In this example, we set an **Imputer** transformer first in the pipeline to handle the missing values for numeric variables _Var5_ and _Var6_.
+Two additional columns _Var5Impute_ and _Var6Impute_ are generated as a result that replace the original _NaN_ value by their median(see the example outcome below).
-In this example, we have an **Imputer** transformer first in the pipeline to handle the missing values for numeric variables.
-The choice of the transformer is to some extent limited to the availability in **MLeap** _(refer to this document: <http://mleap-docs.combust.ml/core-concepts/transformers/support.html>)_.
+Note the choice of the transformer is to some extent limited to the availability in **MLeap** _(refer to this document: <http://mleap-docs.combust.ml/core-concepts/transformers/support.html>)_.
 MLeap is the tool that we use to serialize the Spark model pipelines and we will touch on that later in this post.
 Suppose the transfomer function that you need does not exist on their list, follow the procedure here <http://mleap-docs.combust.ml/mleap-runtime/custom-transformer.html> to create the custom transformer.
 ```scala
 import org.apache.spark.ml.mleap.feature.Imputer